The CS3D was adopted!

 Due diligence obligations of the CS3D

 The CS3D requires companies to integrate several due diligence obligations into their corporate guidelines.
-As this regulation also refers to the Paris Climate Agreement, companies are required to recognize and eliminate harmful environmental impacts along their activities.
-Careful consideration of human rights is also required.
+The obligation to adopt and implement a company-wide climate transition plan under CS3D has been removed entirely.
+The general obligation to identify and mitigate adverse environmental impacts across the chain of activities remains in place.
+Companies subject to the CSRD are still required to disclose a transition plan – where they have one.
 Companies should evaluate their measures and engage in regular dialogue with the responsible authorities and contact points.
 Companies are expected to take remedial action and conduct regular audits to ensure compliance with the CS3D – these audits should take place at least annually.
 The findings of these audits are to be summarized in a report and made available to the public to inform them about the implementation of due diligence obligations.

 Additionally, individuals, trade unions and employee representatives should be given the opportunity to report violations of the due diligence obligations and to start a dialogue with the companies through a complaints system.